 - Statement on how the worker secured his/her employment with attached photocopy of employer’s Passport or Chinese ID and contact details

-If you have an urgent need of TESOL certificate, contact me right now!
+If you have an urgent need for TESOL certificate, contact me right now!

 Employment Contract That Works

 My employer had drafted a contract for me.
 But the Philippine Embassy in Beijing requires employers to use this template available for download on the POEA website.
-So, I filled it out, signed it using the FREE Trial version of the Adobe Acrobat and sent it to him.
-I told him to sign the contract and bring it to the Philippine Embassy in Beijing along with these:
+So, I filled it out, signed it (e-signature) using the FREE Trial version of the Adobe Acrobat and sent it to him.
+POEA requires that you and your employer must affix your respective signatures on each page of the contract.
+I told him to sign the contract and bring it to the Philippine Embassy in Beijing along with these documents:

 - Business License.
 Tell your employer to find a translator to translate his business license into English.